kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 ---------------

-When you receive a vendor bill, either from :abbr:`SdI (Sistema di Interscambio)`, from paper or from an imported XML file, the Tax Agency might request you to send some tax information integration back to the :abbr:`SdI (Sistema di Interscambio)`.
+When you receive a vendor bill, either from :abbr:`SdI (Sistema di Interscambio)`, from paper or from an imported XML file, the Tax Agency might request that you send some tax information integration back to the :abbr:`SdI (Sistema di Interscambio)`.
 It happens when a transaction that was tax exempt becomes taxable for any reason.

 .. example::
    Here is a non-exhaustive list: